JoeSzymkowiczFiveM/js5m-ctf/README.md

 **showZoneBorder** - This turns zones debug setting on.
 I could see why you want this on, but I personally think its stupid.

+**enablePowerups** - Determines if powerups will spawn during the match.

+**powerupDelay** - After the initial start of the match, and after each pickup, determines the delay until the next powerup spawn, in seconds.

 ## Dependencies
 - [ox_lib](https://github.com/overextended/ox_lib)
 - [assets_ctfflags](https://github.com/JoeSzymkowiczFiveM/assets_ctfflags) - These are the models specified in the existing game config.
 I guess you could technically use any other model in FiveM, you would just need to specify them in the game config.